 Fondly known as the Virgin beach, this clean beach has white sands and wonderful natural splendor.
 Do not forget to binge on local delicacies, prepared using authentic recipes.
 Maravanthe beach memorable sunset views.

 Maravanthe is dotted with a number of places that can be explored including Padukone village, Kodi beach and Bijadi village.
 Kodachadri Hills in the backdrop of the village look striking.
 Arabian Sea on one side and River Sauparnika on the other, looks breathtaking.
 The tranquil surroundings are simply charming.
 Do not miss visiting Maraswamy temple.

-[For an amazing holiday in Karnataka, find the list of Karnataka tour packages]
+[For an amazing holiday in Karnataka, browse our customized Karnataka packages]

 - Best Places to visit in Bangalore with Kids

 - Places to Visit near Bangalore during the Monsoon Season